cloudera/CML_AMP_LLM_Chatbot_Augmented_with_Enterprise_Data/README.md

 ```
 ## Execution
 ### data/
-- This directory stores all the documents that are used for context retrieval
+This directory stores all the individual documents that are used for context retrieval in the chatbot application
-  > Use custom documents by adding files to this directory and rerunning the 3_job-populate-vectordb job **Populate Vector DB with documents embeddings**, and then restarting the 4_app application **CML LLM Chatbot**
+> TIP: Use custom documents by adding files to this directory and rerunning the job `Populate Vector DB with documents embeddings`, and then restarting the 4_app application `CML LLM Chatbot`
 ### 1_session-install-deps
 - Install python dependencies specified in 1_session-install-deps/requirements.txt
 ### 2_job-download-models
 Definition of the job **Download Models**
 - Directly download specified models from huggingface repositories
 - These are pulled to new directories models/llm-model and models/embedding-model which can be replaced with any locally available pre-trained models
-   > Use models of your choice by modifying 2_job-download-models/download_models.sh Then rerun the job **Download Models** and restart the application **CML LLM Chatbot**
+> TIP: Use models of your choice by modifying `2_job-download-models/download_models.sh` Then rerun the job `Download Models` and restart the application `CML LLM Chatbot`
 ### 3_job-populate-vectordb
 Definition of the job **Populate Vector DB with documents embeddings**
 - Start the milvus vector database and set database to be persisted in new directory milvus-data/
 - Generate embeddings for each document in data/
 - The embeddings vector for each document is inserted into the vector database
 - Stop the vector database

-   > Change or add text files in the data/ directory to customize the knowledge base that is retrieved from.
-Rerun the job **Populate Vector DB with documents embeddings** to rebuild the vector database with the new embeddings and restart the application **CML LLM Chatbot**
+> TIP: Change or add text files in the data/ directory to customize the knowledge base that is retrieved from.
+Rerun the job `Populate Vector DB with documents embeddings` to rebuild the vector database with the new embeddings and restart the application `CML LLM Chatbot`

 ### 4_app
-Definition of the application **CML LLM Chatbot**
+Definition of the application `CML LLM Chatbot`
 - Start the milvus vector database using persisted database data in milvus-data/
 - Load locally persisted pre-trained models from models/llm-model and models/embedding-model
+- Start gradio interface
-- Start gradio interface which performs both retrieval-augmented LLM generation and regular LLM generation for bot responses.
+- The chat interface performs both retrieval-augmented LLM generation and regular LLM generation for bot responses.

-- This application is available as a CML Application
+## Limitations
+### Document size
+- Only the first 256 tokens are considered with the included embeddings model all-MiniLM-L6-v2.
+  - The whole document file will still used in the context preparation in the enhanced prompt
+### Prompt Length
+- The loaded LLM Model h2ogpt-oig-oasst1-512-6.9b by default will only accept prompts of size 4096 tokens
+  - The prompt length is affected by the context document retrieved, the user input, prompt template in `4_app/llm_rag_app.py`
 ## Technologies Used
 #### Open-Source Models and Utilities
 - [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2/tree/7dbbc90392e2f80f3d3c277d6e90027e55de9125)